Jan Philipp Albrecht

 Jan Philipp Albrecht (born 20 December 1982) is a German politician of the Alliance '90/The Greens, part of The Greens-European Free Alliance.
-From 2018 to 2022, he has been serving as Minister for Energy, Agriculture, the Environment, Nature and Digitalization of Schleswig-Holstein.
+From 2018 to 2022, he served as Minister for Energy, Agriculture, the Environment, Nature and Digitalization of Schleswig-Holstein.
 From 2009 until 2018, he was a Member of the European Parliament.
 He is specialized in the field of civil rights, data protection and democracy.

 Early life and education

 Albrecht was born in Braunschweig.
 He studied law in Bremen, Brussels and Berlin and worked for the Walter Hallstein Institute for European Constitutional Law in Berlin.
 He graduated in information and communications technology law from Leibniz University Hannover and from the University of Oslo.

 Political career

 Albrecht was spokesman of the Green Youth in Germany from 2006 to 2008.
 He joined the German Green Party in 1999 and held various posts at local, regional and federal level.
 He led working groups and pressed political campaigns especially in the fields of civil liberties, legal affairs and constitutional issues.
 Albrecht became an anti-nuclear activist very early in his career, prompted by the problems with a nuclear waste storage facility in his home town, and has taken part in demonstrations against the transport of nuclear waste in his region.
 He later explained that these experiences provoked his commitment to civil liberties and democracy, in particular with regards to new technologies.
 His commitment to data protection and other issues of civil rights in the digital age have become a defining point in his political career.